 Released a year later in 1996, the second game in the Discworld series ups the ante on almost every technical level.
-The graphics have gone from an aging pixellated VGA style, to a spanking new cell animated SVGA explosion of colour.
+The graphics have gone from an ageing pixellated VGA style to a spanking new cell animated SVGA explosion of colour.
 In fact, the rival of this era from a graphical standpoint would be LucasArts' Curse of Monkey Island.
-It a style rarely adopted but works magnificently, oftentimes feeling like you are playing a Saturday morning cartoon.
+It's a style rarely adopted but works magnificently, oftentimes feeling like you are playing a Saturday morning cartoon.

-Coming out during the mid nineties, this line seems strangely prophetic.
+Coming out during the mid-nineties, this line seems strangely prophetic.
 While obviously intended as a humourous homage at the time, the adventure genre would later slip out of fashion, only recently seeing a niche but notable resurgence.
 After several high-profile financial failures (including the third game in this trilogy), adventure gaming would become a dirty word amongst developers by the end of the decade.
-Perfect 10 would later go out of business and the two main proponents of the graphic adventure, Sierra and LucasArts, would ditch their current adventurous projects in favour of more popular and safe fares.
-I do believe that LucasArts' transformation into the Star Wars Gaming Company is the main reason for their demise but that's a topic for another day.
+Perfect 10 would later go out of business and the two main proponents of the graphic adventure, Sierra and LucasArts, would ditch their current adventurous projects in favour of more popular and safe action-orientated fares eventually dying out themselves.
+I do believe that LucasArts' transformation into the sub-par Star Wars Gaming Company is the main reason for their demise but that's a topic for another day.

 Another way in which it greatly improves over the original is in the puzzle design.
-Remember that worm?
-There's none of that here.
+Remember that tiny worm?
+There's no such shenanigans going on here.
 Even the insane logic of the puzzles have been toned down, with welcome clues being subtly (or not so subtly) brought to you during the dialogue scenes.

-Most of the voice cast do return, with a couple of notable exceptions.
-Tony Robinson did not reprise his many roles (although he did make an appearance in yesterday's The Hogfather) and John Pertwee unfortunately passed away before the beginning of production.
+Most of the voice cast returns, with a couple of notable exceptions.
+Tony Robinson did not reprise his many roles (although he did make an appearance in the Sky One adaptation of The Hogfather reviewed yesterday) and John Pertwee sadly passed away before the beginning of production.
 We did see Nigel Planer from the Young Ones added (who also appeared in The Hogfather), lending his voice to several characters.

-Eric Idle again brings his trademark sarcasm to our protagonist.
+Eric Idle again brings his trademark sarcasm to our hapless wizard.
 This time, he even wrote a song especially for the game.
-Reminiscent of some of his Python songs, That's Death plays over the opening credits giving it the honour of being one of the few games that's worth sitting through these name calls in its entirety.
+Reminiscent of his musical contributions to Monty Python, That's Death plays over the opening credits giving it the honour of being one of the few games that's worth sitting through these name calls in its entirety.

-This is definitely an improvement over the first game, and one that is not as daunting to play as the first either - although it's not easy by any means.
+Discworld 2 is definitely an improvement over the first game and one that's not nearly as daunting to play either - although it's not easy by any means.
 These games are definitely some of my favourites in the genre and both are well worth checking out.